More than a million could die waiting for green cards as US immigration buckles amid COVID

 Under control of the Department of Justice, immigration courts are often affected by the federal government’s shifting priorities and politics, said retired immigration Judge Dana Marks, who sat on the bench for more than 30 years in San Francisco.
 When she started her career, most judges carried around 800 pending cases.
 Many now juggle up to 4,000 cases, she said.

-When she was president of the National Assn. of Immigration Judges, Marks pushed for increased funding and more discretion for judges to prioritize and manage their cases.
+When she was president of the National Association of Immigration Judges, Marks pushed for increased funding and more discretion for judges to prioritize and manage their cases.
 A House bill introduced this year by Rep. Zoe Lofgren, D-Calif., would make the immigration court system an independent judiciary.

 “It’s problematic of the immigration court to be part of a law enforcement agency and to be used as a political football,” Marks said.

-Experts say the backlog encourages applicants who don’t qualify for asylum to apply anyway knowing the resolution of their case is years away.
+Experts say the backlog encourages applicants who don’t qualify for asylum to apply anyway, knowing the resolution of their case is years away.
 Wait times for a hearing on an immigrant’s claims now average just under five years, according to Transactional Records Access Clearinghouse.

 In May, the Biden administration implemented an overhaul of asylum processing at the border aimed at alleviating court backlogs.
 Under the new system, which is being challenged in federal court, asylum seekers initially have their claims heard by USCIS officers in a speedier process.